 Users can give feedback (text and voice) on the messages.
 Messages could contain pictures, graphs, etc. They can show how much progress the user is achieving towards achieving a goal like “reducing usage by 20% of social network during work hours this week in comparison to the previous week”.
 Other techniques of Gamification and Persuasive Technology are being added towards making users aware of their own usage and enabling them of taking an informed decision about it.
-Other versions of the app are being developed towards combating various problematic behaviors, e.g. problem online gambling where the idea is to retrieve the betting history and then follow a rationale similar to the one described above.
+Other versions of the app are being developed towards combating various problematic behaviours, e.g. problem online gambling where the idea is to retrieve the betting history and then follow a rationale similar to the one described above.

 B-SmartAware can be also used to persuade drivers to reduce or, preferably, stop checking smartphone while driving.
 While this is illegal in certain countries, it is still allowed, but obviously not recommended, in others.